River Beaches and Fishing Spots in Sonoma County

-Swimming, fishing, or relaxing along the banks of the Russian River - known locally as simply "The River" - gives visitors a chance to splash down in the middle of Sonoma County's outdoor adventureland.
+Swimming, fishing, or relaxing along the banks of the Russian River - known locally as simply "The River" - gives visitors a chance to splash down in the middle of Sonoma County's outdoor playground.

-While some people are happy to stand on the bank with a fishing pole in hand, others are more adventurous and take to the river in a kayak or canoe.
+While some people are happy to stand on the bank with a fishing pole in hand, others take to the river in a kayak or canoe.
 Swim, splash, paddle, or float - whatever your preference, the Russian River beckons travelers to dip a toe into some fun.

 Several outfitters offer canoes and kayaks for rent, as well as guided tours.
 Float down in an inner tube, or merely splash along the banks.
 Read our extensive Guide to the Russian River Resort Area for info on activities, restaurants and hotels/camping.